ycexiao/scikit-package/doc/source/conda-forge-guide.rst

 1. :ref:`Prepare recipe: <conda-forge-recipe-prepare>` You will learn to prepare package information in a file called ``meta.yaml`` using our group's scikit-package template.
 The file serves as a recipe for building your conda package.
 The recipe contains the package version, the source code, the dependencies, the license, etc.

-2. :ref:`Upload therecipe: <conda-forge-recipe-upload>` Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_
+2. :ref:`Upload the recipe: <conda-forge-recipe-upload>` Once you have the ``meta.yaml`` generated, you will create a pull request the staged-recipe repository in the conda-forge repository `here <https://github.com/conda-forge/staged-recipes>`_

 3. :ref:`Recipe review: <conda-forge-recipe-review>` One of the community members of conda-forge will review your ``meta.yaml`` and provide feedback.
 Once the recipe is approved, you will have a package available for ``conda install`` automatically, and you will have your own designated feedstock repository that contains ``meta.yaml`` in ``https://github.com/conda-forge/<package-name>-feedstock``.